Ween: Reunion (2015–2024)

-Canceled 40th anniversary tour and hiatus (2024–present)
+Canceled 40th anniversary show and hiatus (2024–present)

-2024 marked 40 years since the band as a whole formed, and 30 years since their fourth album Chocolate and Cheese was released.
+2024 had marked 40 years since the band as a whole formed, and 30 years since their fourth album Chocolate and Cheese was released.
 The band was initially planning to celebrate these milestones in two major forms: a reissue of Chocolate and Cheese, featuring the original tracks remastered by Bernie Grundman and 15 outtakes and demos, and a tour that would cap off with a concert at Philadelphia's Mann Center where they would play Chocolate and Cheese in full.
 The reissue of Chocolate and Cheese ended up being fairly successful, with the vinyl selling more than 5000 units in its first week, enough for it to hit number 15 on Billboard's Top Album Sales chart and number 3 on the magazine's Vinyl Albums chart.
 The tour, however, would not go as well.

 In March, the first few dates of the tour, which would've seen the band play across the Southeastern United States, ended up being canceled, with the band saying this was to preserve Dean Ween's "mental and spiritual wellbeing".
-The band proceeded on in August, playing a couple shows in Missoula and Spokane.
-However, on August 6th, just hours before they were supposed to take the stage in Seattle, they canceled the remaining dates in the northwest, leaving only the Mann Center show on their schedule.
-3 weeks later, on August 29, 2024, that show was canceled as well, with the band announcing via their social media that they would be ceasing live performances "for the foreseeable future," citing Melchiondo's ongoing mental health issues related to the stress of touring.
+The band proceeded on in August, playing shows in Missoula and Spokane.
+However, on August 6, just hours before they were supposed to take the stage in Seattle, they canceled the remaining dates in the northwest, leaving only the Mann Center show on their schedule.
+Three weeks later, on August 29, 2024, that show was canceled as well, with the band announcing via their social media that they would be ceasing live performances "for the foreseeable future," citing Melchiondo's ongoing mental health issues related to the stress of touring.